 Notes

 - After cooking, it is recommended to consume it as soon as possible, as its texture may deteriorate over time.
-If it is uncooked, it can be stored in the refrigerator for up to 3 days.
+If it remains uncooked, it can be stored in the refrigerator for up to 3 days without a change in texture.

 Leave a Reply